ubs121/mtopup_STK/README.md

 # mtopup_STK

-Mobile TopUp application for Dealers
+Mobile TopUp application for dealers and retailers.